Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Cryptography on Android: Implementations and attack surfaces

 \subsection{\ac{sca} of ECC implementations}

 Within our work, we target open-source libraries and their \ac{ecdsa} implementations.
 As discussed above, Android apps should use the Android Keystore for cryptography.
 However, there are multiple reasons to focus on libraries such as OpenSSL and libgcrypt first.
 For one, the implementation details of StrongBox and \ac{tee}, the default backends of the Keystore, are secret.
-However, within a \ac{tee}, the probability that implementations similar to those in open-source libraries are used is relatively high.
-Second, libraries such as OpenSSL are also available as alternative provider to the Keystore on most Android devices.
+It therefore makes sense to start by examining a known implementation.
+As far as \acp{tee} are concerned, the use of countermeasures is limited to software, as is the case in open-source libraries.
+Second, libraries such as OpenSSL are also available as an alternative provider to the Keystore on most Android devices.
 Finally, some apps ship their own libraries to ensure compatibility across devices or utilize specific features absent in the Keystore.
 The Telegram Messenger, for example, relies on its own BoringSSL implementation~\cite{suvanka_telegram}.

 The selection of \ac{ecdsa} as targeted signature algorithm is straightforward.
 It is a mandatory algorithm for the Android Keystore and a likely choice for applications such as the \ac{eudi} wallet.

 In this section, we review state-of-the-art side-channel attacks on \ac{ecc}, most notably attacks on the conditional swap operation~\cite{alam_nonce_at_once, nascimento_ecc_cmov_sca,nascimento_ecc_embedded_sca}.